 is the identity.
-This shows the commutativity of the top right square in 5.21.
+This shows the commutativity of the top right square in 6.2.
 The two bottom squares commute because $\varphi$ is a morphism of homology theories.

-We proceed with the proof of property 4.22 (iii) for $\varphi$.
-The compositions of the vertical maps in the middle column and the right column of the diagram in 5.21 are isomorphisms, and the top row is exact by Theorem 3.1 (and our assumption on $U$).
+(b): The compositions of the vertical maps in the middle column and the right column of the diagram in 6.2 are isomorphisms, and the top row is exact by Theorem 3.1 (and our assumption on $U$).
 But the bottom line is exact as well: This follows in a similar (but simpler) way as in the proof of Theorem 3.1, by noting that $H^W_a(T,\qzl) = 0$ for $a\neq 0$ if $T$ is smooth and projective of dimension $>0$, by definition.
 It can also be deduced from the fact that $H^W_a(U,\qzl)$ is computed as the $a$-th homology of the complex